-AFM 5.06
+AFM 5.07

-When the network management entity, organizations with an ownership interest in the network, or members of the network management entity's board of directors provide direct services to network clients, the network management entity discloses all ownership, partnership, or governance arrangements in all written material describing the network.
+When the network management entity, organizations with an ownership interest in the network, or members of the network management entity's board of directors provide direct services to network service recipients, the network management entity discloses all ownership, partnership, or governance arrangements in all written material describing the network.

 Network Interpretation: In partner networks, which typically consist of a group of organizations that have joined together to form a new, separately incorporated network entity, the partner organizations often have a direct financial stake in the network, as well as a direct role in the network's governance, decision-making, and outcomes.
 In such cases partner organizations can be considered the network's "owners."
 A network can use a simple statement such as "The XYZ Network is a partnership of provider organizations in Clark County" on letterhead or other written material, as long as the network makes more detailed written information, such as a list of all "owners" available upon request.